Clarke Gardens Pillbox, Allerton

 Coastal defences started on the beach.
 Concertina barbed wire was laid as a first line, with mine fields positioned behind to deal with both vehicles and infantry.
 Behind this coastal crust were designated ‘stop lines’.
 The coasts which were most heavily defended in this way were the south and east coasts, naturally, with other lines along stretches of the Welsh and north-west English coasts, including Liverpool.
 The south and east of England also had stop lines further inland, further barriers allowing mobile defensive forces time to muster.

 The length of the stop lines was reinforced with ‘island’ defences – heavily armoured clusters which could attack any army manoeuvring through the less-heavily militarised ‘seas’ between them.
 The idea was for the islands to funnel the enemy into predictable zones, ready for the defenders to deal with.
 These island defences were particularly used where there was sufficient local Home Guard units to man them.

-In what way is Clarke Gardens a good pot for defences?
+In what way are Clarke Gardens a good spot for defence?

 It’s hard to say for certain exactly why the grounds of Allerton Hall were a good place for a pillbox in 1940.
 No doubt the fact that this was land with no buildings on it played a part.
 It is also on a south west facing slope, and is not far from Garston Docks and a major railway junction (now Liverpool South Parkway Station).